Denmark Health Care and Vaccinations

 The overall standards of healthcare in Denmark are excellent.
 Hospitals and surgeries are well equipped and staff are proficient.
 In pharmacies, over-the-counter advice is given and standard medicines are sold.

 Food and Drink

 There's nothing to mark out Danish food as particularly risky to general health, in fact food hygiene standards are very high across the country.
 The tap water is also safe to drink.
-However, resist the temptation to drink from streams or lakes, no matter how clean they look, as they may contain pollutants.
+However, visitors are recommended not to drink from streams or lakes.

 There are few risks associated with travelling to Denmark.
 Tick-borne encephalitis poses a minor risk in Bornholm Island and vaccination is advisable if you plan to visit.
 Other than that sunburn is likely to be the main issue.
 The usual precautions apply: use a generous amount of sunscreen and be sensible about how long you spend in direct sunlight.
 Be aware that a breezy day can sometimes mask high temperatures.